Statement of the Case

 On December 30, 1964, appellant met with Mr. Gang and Mr. Rudin in Mr. Gang’s office in Los Angeles.
 At this meeting appellant learned that his position in the project was in jeopardy.
 At this time both Mr. Rudin and Mr. Gang advised appellant that he had no legal rights in the project, and appellant “simply accepted that.”

 In March 1965, a meeting was held in Dublin, Ireland, where Mr. Burton was filming another motion picture, attended by Mickey Rudin, among others.
-The meeting concerned "The Taming of the Shrew" project, including appellant's participation in connection therewith.
+The meeting concerned “The Taming of the Shrew” project, including appellant’s participation in connection therewith.
 Following this meeting, Mr. Rudin stopped off in London, en route back to Los Angeles, and on March 18, 1965, phoned appellant.
-In that phone conversation, Mr. Rudin stated to appellant that "[he] might not be the producer if the picture is ever made."
-Mr. Rudin further stated, "under any conditions, however, there would be a reward for your contribution to the project."
+In that phone conversation, Mr. Rudin stated to appellant that “[he] might not be the producer if the picture is ever made.”
+Mr. Rudin further stated, “under any conditions, however, there would be a reward for your contribution to the project.”
 On March 20, 1965, appellant addressed a letter to Messrs.
-Rudin and Gang in which he said in part: "There's no point rehashing the various elements involved; nor is there any point attempting to `try the case,' particularly with my own attorney.
-I realize I must simply accept whatever Aaron Frosch and you agree is proper `reward' for my contribution.
-But it's important to me, Mickey, that you understand I can never consider any such payment to be a satisfactory substitute for the function that has been denied me on a project I initiated."
-In conversations with Mr. Van Eyssen (face to face) and with Mr. Zeffirelli (via telephone) on March 25, 1965, appellant was advised that the suggestion that appellant not be the producer of the film had come from "the other side" and from "the Burton lawyer."
+Rudin and Gang in which he said in part: “There’s no point rehashing the various elements involved; nor is there any point attempting to ‘try the case,’ particularly with my own attorney.
+I realize I must simply accept whatever Aaron Frosch and you agree is proper ‘reward’ for my contribution.
+But it’s important to me, Mickey, that you understand I can never consider any such payment to be a satisfactory substitute for the function that has been denied me on a project I initiated.”
+In conversations with Mr. Van Eyssen (face to face) and with Mr. Zeffirelli (via telephone) on March 25, 1965, appellant was advised that the suggestion that appellant not be the producer of the film had come from “the other side” and from “the Burton lawyer.”
 Appellant understood this reference to be directed toward Mr. Aaron Frosch and so advised both Mr. Zeffirelli and Messrs.
 Gang and Rudin.

-Upon Mr. Rudin's return to Los Angeles, he reported events at the Dublin meeting to his then partner, Martin Gang.
-Mr. Gang wrote to appellant on April 27, 1965, stating that Mr. Rudin had reported to him *172 that "there is no question in anybody's mind that this was your idea, of `Taming of the Shrew' and bringing Zeffirelli in was your idea, and this is so recognized by all the principals, including Mr. Burton and Mr. Zeffirelli."
+Upon Mr. Rudin’s return to Los Angeles, he reported events at the Dublin meeting to his then partner, Martin Gang.
+Mr. Gang wrote to appellant on April 27, 1965, stating that Mr. Rudin had reported to him

-In December 1965, appellant heard rumors of a "deal" being made for the production of "The Taming of the Shrew" involving the respondents and was informed by Mr. Gang that discussions to this effect were then taking place with Columbia Pictures Corporation.
-In a letter to Mr. Gang dated January 3, 1965, but, in fact, written and sent on January 3, 1966, appellant suggested the possibility of informing Columbia of his participation in the project, noting that "Burton has acknowledged the obligation involved," and stating, "I should imagine Columbia wouldn't hesitite to acknowledge Burton's (and Zeffirelli's) obligation to me as an obligation of the production — provided it's discussed at the proper time, which is during the negotiations of the entire deal."
-Mr. Gang's response to this suggestion was to advise appellant against contacting Columbia since by doing so "he might upset the possibility of any deal being made because Columbia wouldn't want to get involved in litigation, and that if he wanted to get any rewards out of it for any reason, without giving any legal opinions, that it would be best not to upset that apple cart."
+In December 1965, appellant heard rumors of a “deal” being made for the production of “The Taming of the Shrew” involving the respondents and was informed by Mr. Gang that discussions to this effect were then taking place with Columbia Pictures Corporation, fn a letter to Mr. Gang dated January 3, 1965, but, in fact, written and sent on January 3, 1966, appellant suggested the possibility of informing Columbia of his participation in the project, noting that “Burton has acknowledged the obligation involved,” and stating, “I should imagine Columbia wouldn’t hesitite to acknowledge Burton’s (and Zeffirelli’s) obligation to me as an obligation of the production—provided it’s discussed at the proper time, which is during the negotiations of the entire deal.”
+Mr. Gang’s response to this suggestion was to advise appellant against contacting Columbia since by doing so “he might upset the possibility of any deal being made because Columbia wouldn’t want to get involved in litigation, and that if he wanted to get any rewards out of it for any reason, without giving any legal opinions, that it would be best not to upset that apple cart.”
 Appellant did not communicate with Columbia.

 Thereafter, a motion picture based upon William Shakespeare’s play “The Taming of the Shrew” was produced and exhibited commencing in or about March 1967.
 The motion picture stars respondents Richard Burton and Elizabeth Taylor Burton, and is directed by Franco Zeffirelli.
 The motion picture was financed and distributed by Columbia Pictures Corporation, although at the time of taking Mr. Gang’s deposition (March 26, 1968), the formal contract between Columbia and the respondents remained to be completed.
 Mr. Rudin has represented Mr. and Mrs. Burton in the negotiations with Columbia.
 The motion picture as completed utilizes the following ideas disclosed by appellant to respondents: (1) It is based upon the Shakespearean play “The Taming of the Shrew”; (2) it stars Elizabeth Taylor Burton and Richard Burton in the roles of Katherine and Petruchio, respectively; (3) the director is Franco Zeffirelli; (4) it eliminates the “frame,” i.e., the play within a play device found in the original Shakespearean play, and begins with the main body of the story; and (5) it includes an enactment of the two key scenes previously referred to by appellant which in Shakespeare’s play occur off-stage.